Art + Design: Scholarships & Financial Aid

 Portfolios submitted for scholarship consideration will be accepted through February 20.
 The awards are reserved for incoming first-year students who earn admission to a Studio Art major, an Art History major, or both in the School of Art + Design (SOA+D) within the College of Fine Arts (COFA).
 These talent-based scholarships are awarded on the potential of individual students, as determined by the Scholarship Committee.
 All Fine Arts talent based awards are renewable for 8 semesters based on the successful completion of a minimum of 15 credits per semester, maintenance of a 3.0 cumulative grade point average and continued pursuit of a major in the College of Fine Arts.

-Please note that applicants only need to submit ONE application through SlideRoom to be considered for all three types of awards.
-The $10 SlideRoom application fee will be waived for all applicants who submit their materials by the priority date of January 15.
+Please note that applicants only need to submit ONE portfolio/application to be considered for all three types of awards.

 FATA/FATEA award recipients may be residents or non-residents of Ohio, while only non-residents are eligible for the FATTA.

-Students seeking talent-based scholarships should submit a portfolio via our online portfolio submission site: SlideRoom.
+Students seeking talent-based scholarships should submit a portfolio for consideration.

 Ready to upload your portfolio now?